NZXTCorp/web-integrations-docs/pages/docs/browsers.md

 3. Both browsers share session data.
 Session data examples include cookies and local storage.
 4. CAM provides the `viewstate` cookie to session so your application input to CAM can determine the resolution of the Kraken device.
 5. CAM provides the query parameter `kraken="1"` to the Kraken Browser, so views can be differentiated between the Kraken Browser and the Configuration Browser.
+6. CAM provides the `onMonitoringDataUpdate` function on window so you can receive monitoring data from CAM.

 ## Next Steps